gongchandang49/brokecord-solver/README.md

 *A free, single-threaded, self-hosted, browser-based hCaptcha solver that can run on any computer with low specs.
 It is NOT an API that you can integrate with DMDGO or similar tools: it needs a real browser to work.*

 ### ⚠️ HEADS UP: This is only a captcha solver for now.
 A specific mass DM tool will be released for it very soon.
 Right now, please test that it solves captchas correctly.
-If you are having issues, refer to the Tutorial video below and the Telegram support server.
+If you are having issues, refer to the [Tutorial video](./README.md#tutorial-video) and the [Telegram support server](./README.md#still-having-trouble-join-our-support-server) below.

 ## Requirements
 - Windows/Mac with lastest Python version installed.
 - Any Chromium-based browser (Chrome, Edge, Brave, Opera...)
   * **Note**: Does not work on Firefox, Chromium or Chromedriver.

+## Things to take into account
+- It will take full control of your keyboard while solving.
+Please avoid clicking or typing on other places during the captcha solve.
+- You can pause the solver anytime by closing the window with the Python Flask server.
+- It requires the text-based option on the hCaptcha widget (Discord has it).
+If a site does not have that option, then the solver will not work on it.

-## How to install
+## ⚙️ How to install
 - Download and run the Python Flask server specific to your OS. *The window needs to be open (in the background) at all times.
 Otherwise it will not solve captchas.*
   - **Windows:** [server_win.py](src/server_win.py)    `py server_win.py`
   - **Mac:** [server_mac.py](src/server_mac.py)        `python3 server_mac.py`